jomosautsem/MercaMorelos/backend/README.md

 ### 2. Database Initialization

-Connect to your PostgreSQL database using a client like `psql` or a GUI tool (e.g., pgAdmin, DBeaver, or the Supabase SQL Editor).
+Connect to your Supabase project's SQL Editor.
+The setup is a two-step process:

-You will need to run an `init.sql` script to create all the necessary tables (`users`, `products`, `orders`, etc.).
-If you have an `init.sql` file, copy its entire content and execute it. **This will erase existing data in the tables it modifies.**
+1.  **Create Tables:** First, run the full content of the `init.sql` script.
+This will create all the necessary tables (`users`, `products`, `orders`, etc.).
+2.  **Add Sample Data:** After the tables are created, run the full content of the `seed.sql` script.
+This will populate your new tables with sample collections and products so the store has content.

+**Note:** Running these scripts will erase existing data in the tables they modify.

 ### 3. Install Dependencies